simonsobs/sohpc/README.md

 ## Docker Containers

-Each tag of this repo builds a docker container which can be found here.  **FIXME: currently hosted under tskisner, not simonsobs**.
+Each tag of this repo builds a docker container which can be found here.  **FIXME: currently hosted under hpc4cmb, not simonsobs**.

 | MPI Variant |       Container                                                  |
 |-------------|------------------------------------------------------------------|